-For best results, installation and seaming plans showing joints, termination details, and material interfaces should be prepared, along with two labeled samples (216 x 279 mm [8.5 x 11 in.]) of the specified PVC membrane illustrating finish, pattern, color, and backing.
-At least one week before installation, a pre-installation meeting should be held involving the client's representative, manufacturer's representative, contractor, and installer to discuss pedestrian deck waterproofing practices, as well as any precautions applicable to the specific project.
+For best results, installation and seaming plans showing joints, termination details and material interfaces should be prepared, along with two labeled samples (8 1/2 by 11 inches) of the specified PVC membrane illustrating finish, pattern, color and backing.
+At least one week before installation, a pre-installation meeting should be held involving the client's representative, manufacturer's representative, contractor and installer to discuss pedestrian deck waterproofing practices and any precautions applicable to the specific project.

-When it comes to the actual PVC product used for the roof deck system, there are several factors to keep in mind.
-It is important to specify a polyester-reinforced PVC membrane with UV resistance for fully adhered installation with heatwelded seams and perimeter attachment.
-One must always specify overall sheet thickness, as well as width and color.
+When it comes to the actual PVC product used for the roof deck system, there are several factors to keep in mind: It is important to specify a polyester reinforced PVC membrane with UV resistance for fully adhered installation with heat-welded seams and perimeter attachment.
+A roofing designer must always specify overall sheet thickness, as well as width and color.

-With the exception of cap flashings (which are typically manufactured and installed by other parties), all perimeter fasteners and PVC-coated metal scuppers, overflow drains, roof drains, and trim should be provided by the membrane manufacturer.
+With the exception of cap flashings (which are typically manufactured and installed by other parties), all perimeter fasteners and PVC-coated metal scuppers, overflow drains, roof drains and trim should be provided by the membrane manufacturer.
 Whenever possible, the color of the perimeter fasteners should be coordinated with the membrane.

-installation, Prior to examination should be conducted to verify the existing deck is secure and solid in accordance with local code structural requirements, and that the surface is clean and smooth, free of depressions, waves, and projections, and properly sloped to drains, valleys, and eaves.
-Any joints, voids, or low areas of a wood deck should be filled and sanded smooth.
+Prior to installation, an examination should be conducted to verify the existing deck is secure and solid in accordance with local code's structural requirements.
+The surface must be clean and smooth; free of depressions, waves and projections; and properly sloped to drains, valleys and eaves.
+Any joints, voids or low areas of a wood deck should be filled and sanded smooth.

 Any surface imperfections or variations on a concrete deck should be filled with leveling compound and the surface cleaned of any contaminants.